 A golden-brown Roast Turkey is the centerpiece of many families Thanksgiving and Christmas Celebrations.
 Although we are immigrants to the USA, my parents moved here from England in 1962, our Thanksgiving Celebration is rigidly traditional and the recipes date back to our first year in the USA.
 My mom got all of her Thanksgiving recipes from a little old church lady that first year in Texas and she has been making the same recipes ever since.

-This Roast Turkey is traditional, simple and straightforward with no weird spices or gimmicks.
+My Roast Turkey recipe is traditional, simple and straightforward with no weird spices or gimmicks.
 Juicy, tender and delicious, not to mention gorgeous, you’ll hit a home run with your family and friends with this one.
 So, let’s get to it, you need to make a plan.

 First things first, the plan: